jeroenmaes/BTFGui/README.md

 BTFGui is licensed under the [MIT License](https://github.com/joenmaes/BTFGui/blob/master/LICENSE) ([OSI](http://www.opensource.org/licenses/mit-license.php)).
 Basically you're free to do whatever you want with it.
 Attribution not necessary but appreciated.

 ## Dependencies
 BTFGui depends on the [BizTalkFactory PowerShell Provider](https://psbiztalk.codeplex.com).
-It works with version 1.4.0.1.
-Download and install it.
+It works with version 1.4.0.1 and it is included as resource.